galElmalah/scaffolder/README.md

 ### Create a commands folder in your project root directory

-The commands folder should be named **ctf** and it should contains folder with each folder representing a different command and inside of that folder there is the template you wish to create.
+The commands folder should be named **ctf** and it should contain a folder with each folder representing a different command and inside of that folder, there is the template you wish to create.
+The commands available are the commands defined in the **ctf** folder.
+If you have more ctf folders in the current file system hierarchy then all of them will be included with precedence to the nearest **ctf** folder.
 **For example:**
+In our current project root

 ```bash
 ctf